bitcointranscripts/bitcointranscripts/bitcoin-explained/security-issue-burying-bitcoin-soft-forks.md

 All right.
 So it is being discussed again, but it has happened before.
-So I'll just let you explain, Sjoerd, what does it mean?
+So I'll just let you explain, Sjors, what does it mean?
 What is burying a soft fork?

 ## What is a software